-High genomic dN/dS ratios in all social and solitary bees unexpectedly appears as the major pattern of our results.
-Besides many independent transitions toward eusociality, Anthophila are characterized by their pollen-collecting behaviors which might explain our results.
-Thie dependence to large amounts of pollen to feed their larvae is indeed believed to be a potential constraint on Ne, particularly in specialist species (Zayed et al. 2005; Zayed and Packer 2007).
-Pollen is a resource which is scattered in space and time and require a large energetic investment to come by and exploit (through progressive provisioning), thus constraining the very fecundity of females, which invest a lot of time and energy in their descent.
+High genomic dN/dS ratios in all social and solitary bees unexepectedly appears as the major pattern of our results. -

+Interestingly, Anthophila (bees) is the taxa with the highest number of independent origins of 290 eusociality in the tree of life (Hughes et al. 2008).
+This suggests that high dN/dS might be not only a consequence of group-living, but might also be associated to pre-requisites facilitating evolution toward eusociality.
+Several ecological characteristics have been suggested as facilitating the emergence of eusociality in the litterature, such as communal behaviors in nesting, the ability to defend such communal nests, parental care, progressive provisioning of food to the larvae or co-295 occurrence of nesting/feeding sites (Wilson 2008).
+Some of these ecological characteristics can be linked to Ne, such as communal behaviors in nesting and parental care, that theoretically increase within-group relatedness through inbreeding, thus reducing Ne and increasing dN/dS (Hamilton 1972; Hussedener et al. 1999, Tabadkani et al., 2012, but see Nowak et al. 2010).
+Few genomic evidences supporting such a link have been observed so far.
+By showing a striking increase in dN/dS ratio in all Anthophila bees - the taxa concentrating more than half of the origins of 300 eusociality in the tree of life - our results are the first genomic insight supporting the idea that low-Ne might have preceded and/or favoured evolution towards eusociality.
+As suggested previously in the litterature, the evolution towards eusociality might have been favoured by the emergence of small groups of inbred individuals, despite the cost associated to genetic diversity loss at the sex determination single locus (Rabeling and Kronauer 2013).
+Besides many independent transitions 305 toward eusociality, Anthophila are also characterized by their pollen-collecting behaviors which might explain our results.
+This dependence to large amounts of pollen to feed their larvae is indeed believed to be a potential constraint on Ne, particularly in specialist species (Zayed and Packer 2007).
+Pollen is a resource which is scattered in space and time and require a large energetic 310 investment to come by and exploit (through progressive provisioning), thus constraining the very fecundity of females, which invest a lot of time and energy in their descent.
 Parental investment has already been highlighted as the major determinant of genetic diversity and long-term Ne in animal species (Romiguier et al. 2014).
 We suggest that high parental investment in pollinating bees might be a major factor limiting their Ne.
-This could in turn provide an explanation for the absence of differences between dN/dS ratios in social and solitary pollen-collecting species.
+This could in turn provide an explanation for the absence of 315 differences between dN/dS ratios in social and solitary pollen-collecting species.
 Group-living might indeed represent a way to enhance the productivity of pollen collecting and metabolizing, thus compensating the decrease of Ne linked to eusociality in Anthophila.
+Measuring parental investment through propagule size leaving parents (as in Romiguier et al. 2014b) of every Hymenoptera species would be a way to confirm these hypotheses, but such precise life-history data 320 are for now too scarce in this taxa.
+Additionally, it could be argued that constraints on Ne imposed by pollen scarcity might be less important in tropical species, as pollen is less limitant in these regions.
+Similarly to Romiguier et al (2014b), we found no associations between geographical distribution and Ne.
+Mean latitude and dN/dS ratios were not significantly associated in Anthophila, but this might be due to the over-representation of species from temperate regions in our dataset.